The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Yes, there is a final boss-battle but in the end the villain isn’t Agatha/Agnes or White Vision or even Tyler Hayward.
 Grief and pain are the villains here.
 Wanda is a henchman to her grief in taking Westview captive.

-Monica does not save Wanda.
-Nor does Jimmy or Darcy, for that matter.
-Wanda saves Wanda and becomes the hero when she allows her grief to pass through her and she steps outside of her unhealthy, (but comfortable) cocoon.
-Will Wanda live happily ever after?
-Assuming the mantle of “Scarlet Witch,” harbinger of destruction doesn’t entirely bode well but that she is no longer subverting freewill to sooth her pain, that she has taken agency for herself imparts hope.
+Assuming the mantle of “Scarlet Witch,” harbinger of destruction doesn’t entirely bode well.
+However, that she is no longer subverting freewill to sooth her pain, that she has taken agency for herself imparts hope.

-That’s the best possible ending for any story.
+Hope is the best possible ending for any story.

 No comments: